 Exchange vs. Financial service provider

 In essence, the narrow denotation of an exchange in the market is that of a liquidity pool.
 From the perspective of the pool, the easiest way to divide all participants is in two categories of ‘Taker’ & ‘Maker’.
-Takers are those who get liquidity from the pool, and Makers are those who provide liquidity.
+Takers (such as a traditional institution wants to allocate BTC assets) are those who get liquidity from the pool, and Makers (such as market maker) are those who provide liquidity.
 Of course, taker institutions will place Maker orders at certain times.
 For example, when the transaction volume is large, they will use the algorithmic trading system to split Taker orders into Maker orders.
 However, compared to professional market makers, the amount of “Maker orders” from taker institutions can be ignored, so these specific institutions are still classified as Takers.

 The cryptocurrency market size is relatively small and to some extent lacks not only sufficient regulations, but also credible institutions.
 This gives exchanges the opportunity to play a much broader role as compared to the limited activities of traditional finance exchanges, and become one-stop financial service provider.
 Needless to say about borrowing & lending, most major exchanges are providing mining pool as standard offering, and some exchanges also set up their fund, which would be outside of any traditional exchange’s business scope.
 These businesses can basically be regarded as the subsidiaries of the exchange as a parent group company.